longhorn/website/content/docs/1.8.0/v2-data-engine/features/node-disk-support.md

 ## Configure a Disk on Longhorn Node

-Longhorn can automatically detect the disk type if `node.disks[i].diskDriver` is set to `auto`, optimizing storage performance.
-The detection and management will be as follows:
+Longhorn automatically detects the disk type if `node.spec.disks[i].diskDriver` is set to `auto`, optimizing storage performance.
+The detection and management is as follows:

-- NVMe Disk: managed by spdk_tgt using the nvme bdev driver, and `node.disks[i].diskDriver` will be set to `nvme`.
+- NVMe Disk: managed by spdk_tgt using the nvme bdev driver, and `node.status.diskStatus[i].diskDriver` is set to `nvme`.
-- VirtIO Disk: managed by spdk_tgt using the virtio bdev driver, and `node.disks[i].diskDriver` will be set to `virtio-blk`.
+- VirtIO Disk: managed by spdk_tgt using the virtio bdev driver, and `node.status.diskStatus[i].diskDriver` is set to `virtio-blk`.
-- Other Disks: managed by spdk_tgt using the aio bdev driver, and `node.disks[i].diskDriver` will be set to `aio`.
+- Other Disks: managed by spdk_tgt using the aio bdev driver, and `node.status.diskStatus[i].diskDriver` is set to `aio`.

-Alternatively, users can manually set `node.disks[i].diskDriver` to `aio` to force the use of the aio bdev driver.
+Alternatively, users can manually set `node.spec.disks[i].diskDriver` to `aio` to force the use of the aio bdev driver.

-To support NVMe and VirtIO disks, you need to find the BDF (Bus, Device, Function) of the disk as a disk path that will be added to the Longhorn node.
+To support NVMe and VirtIO disks, you need to find the BDF (Bus, Device, Function) of the disk as a disk path to be added to the Longhorn node.
 The following examples provide an introduction to configuring NVMe disks, VirtIO disks, and others.

 > **Note**
 >